 The original Hybrid was the Toyota Prius, which dominated the Japanese market in the late 90s, and held the number one selling car spot for 18 months.
 Since then, the industry has evolved and forced manufacturers to introduce a healthier range of styles ranging from small city cars, such as the Toyota Yaris, through to more lavish executive vehicles, such as the Lexus LS.

-Are you concerned about finding somewhere to recharge the battery?
-Don't worry.
-Self-charging hybrids such as the Toyota Corolla use their petrol engine to re-charge the battery as you're driving so you don't need to.
-To help demonstrate how efficient driving a hybrid can be, Toyota recently carried out a challenge.
-They invited people to see how far they could travel in electric mode on a test drive, the results we're very impressive, based on a total of 54,943 test drives carried out nationally between 1st April 2017 and 28th February 2019 in a variety of weather and driving conditions totalling over 700,000 miles found that on average at least 50% of the test drive journeys we're completed in electric mode meaning no fuel was being used; And, you never needed to plug the car in to re-charge because it re-charges itself!
-Have a look at the results here.
+To help demonstrate how efficient driving a hybrid can be, Toyota invited people to see how far they could travel in electric mode on a test drive.
+The results were impressive: based on a total of 54,943 test drives totalling over 700,000 miles in a wide variety of weather and driving conditions carried out nationally between 1st April 2017 and 28th February 2019 found that, on average, 50% of journeys are completed in electric mode meaning no fuel was being used.
+And, because the cars are self-charging, you never have to plug them in - they recharge themselves.
+You can read more about Toyota's Hybrid Challenge here.

-Leasing is a great way to drive a new hybrid with fixed monthly rental payments that suit your budget.
-For a little extra, you can add a maintenance plan that also conveniently spreads the cost of your servicing, maintenance and tyres too..
+Hybrid leasing is a great way to drive a new car with fixed monthly rental payments that suit your budget.
+For a little extra, you can add a maintenance plan that conveniently spreads and fixes the cost of your servicing, maintenance, and tyres.